shawnmoyer/private_key_recovery_service/README.md

 }
 ```

-6)Paste copied encrypted container (1) and your password (2)(that was last used at your wallet account)
+6)Paste your encrypted container (1) and your matching password (2) at the html page (check the screenshot below).
-in opened by browser page:

 <img src="/img/container_paste_helper.png"/>

 7)Press button "Decrypt", the result will be PrivateKey, PublicKey and address.

-**Save decrypted data, and be shure not to show anyone your decrypted private key.**
+8)Save this decrypted data and *never share your decrypted private key with any third parties*.
+Keep in mind that the person who has access to your decrypted private key has full control over your assets.

 # Using decrypted private key in Mist wallet TODO